teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/Docker-Security.md

 * **Lightweight Isolation**:
     It is important to understand that container isolation is **not as strong as VM isolation**.
     We should assume that it is possible to break out of a container, therefore:
-    * **Make sure that you don't mix tiers on the same pysical box**: Public network-facing applications should not be physically isolated from business logic services and database services.
+    * **Make sure that you don't mix tiers on the same physical box**: Public network-facing applications should not be physically isolated from business logic services and database services.
     * **Isolate containers in separate VMs or on separate physical hosts**: Some firms actually choose to implement only one container per VM, to provide two layers of containment and isolation.
         This improves security at the cost of hardware.

 * **User Namespace**:
-    Docker implements five namespaces in Linux: PID process, NET netwirk interfaces, MNT filesystem mount points, UTS kernel and version identifiers, IPC access to interprocess communication resources.
+    Docker implements five namespaces in Linux: PID process, NET network interfaces, MNT filesystem mount points, UTS kernel and version identifiers, IPC access to interprocess communication resources.
     Other important namespaces are outside of the container, including all devices and filesystems under /sys, and user namespaces.